MrFranciscoPaz/Inferencia_est/README.md

 Notas y ejercicios para el curso de inferencia estadística

-Las notas están basadas en el libro
+Las notas están basadas en los siguientes libros/papers

--Larry Wasserman - All of Statistics A Concise Course in Statistical Inference-Springer (2004)
+- Larry Wasserman - All of Statistics A Concise Course in Statistical Inference-Springer (2004)

 - What Teachers Should Know About the Bootstrap: Resampling in the Undergraduate Statistics Curriculum